pmandreoli/ansible-role-galaxycloud-tools/README.md

 indigo-dc.galaxycloud-tools
 ===========================

-Install Galaxy tools from ToolShed.
+This Ansible role is for automated installation of tools from a Tool Shed into Galaxy.
 The role use the path scheme from the role indigo-dc.galaxycloud

+When run, this role will create a virtual environment, install ephemeris and invoke the install script to tools into Galaxy.
+The script stop Galaxy (if running), start a local Galaxy instance on http://localhost:8080 and install tools.

+The list of tools to install is provided in files/tool_list.yaml file, hosted on an external repository: https://github.com/indigo-dc/Galaxy-flavors-recipes.

 Requirements
 ------------